 Ingredients

-- 2 English cucumbers cut into approximately 1 inch pieces
+- 2 English cucumbers cut into slices

 - 3 Campari tomatoes cut into small wedges